-- Year 10 -Food Studies, Certificate II in Hospitality. - Years 11 and 12 Food and Nutrition, Hospitality. - Beyond school Home Economist, chef, nutritionist, dietician, food technologist, food stylist, and hotel manager etc.
+- General (ATAR) Senior Food and Nutrition or Senior Applied Hospitality. - Beyond school Home Economist, chef, nutritionist, dietician, food technologist, food stylist, and hotel manager etc.

 HEALTH AND PHYSICAL EDUCATION

 - To acquire skills and knowledge that is essential for promoting the health of individuals and communities. - To develop and improve skills in a variety of sports, games and physical activities. - To acquire skills and knowledge that is essential for living a healthy lifestyle. - To make informed decisions about your health and wellbeing.